CavernCrawlers/CavernCrawlers.github.io/CoreRules.md

 ### Named Checks
 #### Exhaustion
-This is a [Constitution](RulesSynopsis.md#ability-check) check vs a given DT.
+This is a [Constitution](RulesSynopsis.md#ability%20check) check vs a given difficulty.
 If the check is failed, the character gains a level of [Exhaustion](Combat.md#exhaustion).
 #### Perception
-This is a [Skilled](RulesSynopsis.md#Skilled-Check) Wisdom check involving one of the actor's senses (typically sight or hearing) that all characters are considered to be skilled in.
+This is a [Skilled](RulesSynopsis.md#Skilled%20Check) Wisdom check involving one of the actor's senses (typically sight or hearing) that all characters are considered to be skilled in.
 #### Stealth
-This is a [skilled](RulesSynopsis.md#Skilled-Check) check in which the actor attempts to remain unnoticed.
+This is a [skilled](RulesSynopsis.md#Skilled%20Check) check in which the actor attempts to remain unnoticed.
 Only **Rogues** and **Rogue-Hybrids** are considered skilled in this normally.
 Frequently this is resolved as a contested check vs. any potential observers perception.
 #### Surprise
 This is a **Perception** check, often contested by the other side's **Dexterity/Stealth** check.
 If no one is attempting to sneak up on the other, the **DT** for the check is normally 10.
 Also see the [Surprise](Combat.md#suprise) rules in the Combat section.